Search the VMware Knowledge Base (KB)

 - analytics_host is the source Analytics virtual machine IP address

-- If you are asked to trust the certificate of the vCenter Server, answer Yes.
+- If you see a prompt to trust the certificate of vCenter Server, answer Yes.

 - The upgrade is complete and one vCenter Server is now registered.
 If the operation fails, you can check the

-- Restart the Admin user interface service by running this command, which reloads the newly trusted certificate:
+- Restart the Admin user interface service on the new vApp by running this command, which reloads the newly trusted certificate:

 sudo service vcopsadmin restart

 - Data in the CapacityIQ database

 - Data in the Alive database.
 This includes data for all adapters (both vCenter Server and non-vCenter Server adapters).